Questions and Answers

 What other services does the Counseling Center offer?

-Our counselors host on-campus discussion groups, workshops, and seminars, as well as facilitate support groups for issues such as eating disorders, recovery from sexual abuse, anger management, and other issues that students or community members have expressed an interest in.
-For current information about events sponsored by the Counseling Center or to learn more about groups or classes, please contact our office at (951) 689-1120.
+Our counselors host on-campus discussion groups, workshops, and seminars, as well as facilitate support groups for issues such as eating disorders, recovery from sexual abuse, anger management, and other issues that students have expressed an interest in.
+To learn more about groups, please contact our office at (951) 689-1120.